JayPixl/nimajs/README.md

 # Nima

-Nima is a versatile trigger-based animation engine that is able to be used across many environments and platforms by harnessing the power of native browser keyframes animations.
+Nima is a versatile trigger-based animation engine that is able to be used across many development environments including React and even vanilla HTML by harnessing the power of native browser keyframes animations.

+> Nima is in Alpha!
+It is not recommended to use in production, and there will be many breaking changes while under development.
+Feel free to leave feedback at [jaypixl95@gmail.com](mailto:jaypixl95@gmail.com) with suggestions for improving this tool or to report bugs 🕷

 ## Usage